Aurelield/Coffee-quality-Project/README.md

 Merging with other datasets, our analysis could answer other relevant questions:
 - Why are less bags sent for analysis year after year?
 - Why are sweetness and uniformity (quality measures) not considered as relevant variables for the total cup points? (see EDA)
-- Why is 2016 the best year of harvest ?
-What happened during the other years ?
+- Why are certain years much better in terms of harvest than others?

 ### In a larger way...